 Is Religion Any Good?

-I spent years each as a Baptist, a Lutheran, a Buddhist, and a non-denominational.
-For a decade and more I’ve continued to be amazed at the richness and depth to be found in the practice of Orthodox Christianity.
+I spent years each as a Baptist, a Lutheran, a Buddhist, a non-denominational, an Orthodox Christian, and now a post-Christian.
 Here is something I have come to believe:

 Religion is a means, not an end.
 It is the way we connect with one another, about connecting with the Mystery that lies beyond.
 God is not bound by the religious box we put him in.
 Heck, God is not even a him.